GAP Analysis Scope

 Workflow consultation is the process in which the implementation manager walks through all standard processes in ERPLY.
-This is done on a module-by-module basis with relevant parties from customer’s team.
+This is done on a module-by-module basis with relevant parties from the customer’s team.
 The purpose of this is to fit the customers’ workflows into ERPLY to ensure the best possible usage of the system, reducing work-time for inputs and maximizing output and accuracy.
 This consultation dovetails nicely into a GAP analysis for any areas where optimal outputs or preferences are not met.

 During this process, customer and implementation manager discuss the ERPLY’s standard workflows and customer’s current workflows and needs.
-Implementation manager identifies any advantages to utilizing ERPLY standard processes, and any deficiencies.
+Implementation manager identifies any advantages to utilizing ERPLY standard processes and any deficiencies.
 Customers often benefit from conforming to ERPLY standard flows; if this is not the case the item can be added to the GAP analysis.

 We typically hold this session to 1- 1.5-hour blocks, uncapped sessions.
 As much time is necessary inclusive, but averages 2 hours.

 GAP analysis is tied to workflow consultation.
 This is the process of vetting out any customizations needed to support the customer’s specific workflows in ERPLY.